MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ## Keys can be any object

-I didn't want to go off on this tangent earlier, but, most of the time, the keys are just strings.
+Most of the time, the keys are just strings.
 So we can put quotes around anything and make it a key.

 ```powershell
 $person = @{